OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 <img src="Images/Chapters/0x05c/set_breakpoint_and_attach_debugger.png" width="700px" />

-While debugging an application from decompiled sources, it is useful to set breakpoints on methods even method breakpoints may slow down the debugging process.
-Hence we don't have the original source code, the decompiled source code won't match with the bytecode running on the device.
-As a result, the breakpoints which are set within the methods won't get hit most of the time (line breakpoints won't work).
-Once you set the breakpoints on the methods, you will get the chance to single step throughout the method execution.
+Note that only method breakpoints work when debugging an app from decompiled sources.
+Once a method breakpoint is hit, you will get the chance to single step throughout the method execution.

 <img src="Images/Chapters/0x05c/Choose_Process.png" width="300px" />

-After you choose the Uncrackable1 application from the list, debugger will attach to the app process and you will hit the breakpoint that was set on the <code>onCreate()</code> method.
+After you choose the Uncrackable1 application from the list, the debugger will attach to the app process and you will hit the breakpoint that was set on the <code>onCreate()</code> method.
 Uncrackable1 app triggers anti-debugging and anti-tampering controls within the <code>onCreate()</code> method.
 That's why it is a good idea to set a breakpoint on the <code>onCreate()</code> method just before the anti-tampering and anti-debugging checks performed.

-Then we will step into the <code>onCreate()</code> method by clicking "Force Step Into" button on the Debugger view.
-This will allow you to move step by step throughout the <code>onCreate()</code> method.
-It might be useful to "Force Step Into" button insted of "Step Into" since we want to debug the Android framework functions and core Java classes which are normally ignored by debuggers.
+Next, we will single-step through the <code>onCreate()</code> method by clicking the "Force Step Into" button on the Debugger view.
+The "Force Step Into" option allows you to debug the Android framework functions and core Java classes that are normally ignored by debuggers.

 <img src="Images/Chapters/0x05c/Force_Step_Into.png" width="700px" />

-Once you "Force Step Into", debugger will stop at the beginning of the next method which is the <code>a()</code> method of class <code>sg.vantagepoint.a.c</code>.
+Once you "Force Step Into", the debugger will stop at the beginning of the next method which is the <code>a()</code> method of class <code>sg.vantagepoint.a.c</code>.

 <img src="Images/Chapters/0x05c/fucntion_a_of_class_sg_vantagepoint_a.png" width="700px" />

-This method will search for "su" binary within well known directories.
+This method searches for "su" binary within well known directories.
 Since we are running the app on a rooted device/emulator we need to defeat this check by manipulating variables and/or function return values.

 <img src="Images/Chapters/0x05c/variables.png" width="700px" />